KCreate/silver/README.md

 }
 ```

 If __overwriteExisting__ is set to true, it will overwrite an existing event with the same name on the new object.
+If __keepSubscriptions__ and __overwriteExisting__ are both set to true, Silver will try to merge all subscriptions into one event.
+If an object is subcribed to both events, the subscription to the overwritten event will be removed.

 ### Chainability